Country pop: 2020s–present

 In 2024, country pop saw a resurgence in mainstream culture.
 Pop stars crossed over into the genre, Post Malone released the chart topping album, F-1 Trillion, and Beyoncé released, Cowboy Carter, which earned her Best Country Album and Album of the Year at the 67th Annual Grammy Awards.
 In April 2024, Shaboozey released "A Bar Song (Tipsy)", a blend of country pop and hip-hop, which would go on to reach number one on Billboard Hot Country Songs chart as well as the Billboard Hot 100 for multiple weeks.
 It would go on to be the longest-leading Billboard Hot Country Songs number one by a single artist.
 As of April 2025, the song had surpassed Mark Ronson feat.
-Bruno Mars’ “Uptown Funk!” on the Billboard Hot 100 to become the 2nd biggest hit of the 21st century and the 6th biggest hit of all time.
+Bruno Mars' "Uptown Funk!" on the Billboard Hot 100 to become the second biggest hit of the 21st century and the sixth biggest hit of all time.

-Global Expansion of Country pop
+Global expansion of country pop

-Carly Pearce is a country music star known for her honest, heartfelt songwriting and multiple award-winning hits.
-She began performing at a young age with a bluegrass band and at Dollywood, eventually moving to Nashville to pursue her dream of becoming a singer-songwriter.
-After years of persistence, she broke through with her 2017 hit single “Every Little Thing.”